 This course is delivered by an approved NCBA trainer, in preparation for a group taking a boat out on the inland waterways of the UK.
 The course is designed to minimise potential risks and provide a level of knowledge and skill to the boat operators, helping to ensure a safe, enjoyable boating experience.

-Fully endorsed by the Canal and River Trust and recommended as an inland waterways qualification in the Small Passenger Boat code, issued by the Maritime and Coastguard Agency, this course draws on current best practice, as supplied by member organisations of the NCBA.
+Fully endorsed by the Canal and River Trust and recommended as an inland waterways qualification in the Small Passenger Boat code.
+This course draws on current best practice, as supplied by member organisations of the NCBA.
 The aim of the course is to give operators of boats on non-tidal waterways training in boat handling, boat maintenance and the management of group safety and welfare.
-18+, with some experience of working with groups and practical boating experience.
-Successful candidates qualify to operate boats with a maximum of 12 passengers, on non-tidal inland waterways in the UK.
+Minimum age to award the CCBM issue 18 with some experience of working with groups and practical boating experience.
+Successful candidates qualify to operate boats with a maximum of 12 passengers on non-tidal inland waterways in the UK.

 For experienced trainers, who visit other Accredited Training Centres in the region to ensure compliance with agreed standards.
 The process involves recommendations and an interview with the NCBA Training Development Officer.
-You must already be actively delivering CCBM courses (minimum of 5) and have observed a minimum of 2 CCBM courses.
+You must already be actively delivering CCBM courses.

 Run by at an Approved Training Centre by two NCBA Senoir Trainers

 Singlehanded Helm Course

 This course is based on the CCBM but is tailored for people who need to be able to handle a canal boat single handed.

 Lockside Assistant Course